-An archaeological inventory survey of the entire 63.2-acre Phase II site was conducted by Cultural Survey Hawai'i, Inc. in May 1993, with the Department of Land and Natural Resources (DLNR) oversight (Appendix B).
-The archaeological inventory survey included extensive subsurface test excavations by backhoe.
-The survey report determined that the former natural landform was likely one of linear sand dunes oriented southeast to northwest, created by the northeast tradewind flow as it circles around the east and south sides of Kaua'i.
+An archaeological inventory survey (AIS) of the entire 63.2-acre Phase II site was conducted by Cultural Survey Hawai'i, Inc. in May 1993, with the Department of Land and Natural Resources (DLNR) oversight (Appendix B).
+The AIS included extensive subsurface test excavations by backhoe.
+The survey report determined that the former natural landform was likely one of linear sand dunes oriented southeast to northwest, created by the northeast tradewinds as they circled around the east and south sides of Kaua'i.
 Geomorphic and stratigraphic observations, reinforced by local verbal accounts, suggest that these dunes were in large part obliterated by mechanical means to create level graded land for plantation agriculture and pasturage of plantation animals.

-A historic canal cutting the parcel in two from north to south, and a linear mound oriented perpendicular to the canal, were both constructed by mechanically mounding up sand deposits derived from the surrounding area.
-These features are the remains of an attempt in the 1950s to farm portions of this land.
-Neither feature is a historic site nor were historic cultural resources evident in subsurface deposits.
+A canal cutting the parcel in two from north to south, and a linear mound oriented perpendicular to the canal, were both constructed by mechanically mounding up sand deposits derived from the surrounding area.
+These features were the remains of an attempt in the 1950s to farm portions of this land.
+Neither feature was determined to be a historic site nor were cultural resources evident in subsurface deposits.
 Based on results of the inventory survey and subsurface testing, no further archaeological study of Phase II was recommended.
-The State Historic Preservation Division (SHPD) was contacted on May 10, 2013 and a concurrence that no historic properties will be affected is expected (Appendix A).
-Consultation is currently in process.